adrcarlos02/labExercises/miniProject1/README.md

 ## Website Components

 1. **Communicable Disease Book:** Searchable and sortable disease information with color-coded precautions and pagination.
-2. **Immunization Statistics:** Displays data from an external API with filtering options.
+2. **Infection Surveillance:** Displays data from an external API with filtering options.
 3. **Health and Media (Future Feature):** Planned section for health-related articles, videos, and more.
-4. **Infection Surveillance:** Future plans for interactive data visualization with a database integration.
+4. **Immunisation register:** Future plans for interactive data visualization with a database integration.

 ## Data Sources and Processing